 Measure Background/Rationale Regulation Impact of Measure

 Domestic Non-Deliverable To provide alternate November 2018: DNDF was Increased number of market

 Forward (DNDF) Market instruments for banks and launched, which are forward participants and transaction

 corporations to hedge against transactions with netting volume in the DNDF market, albeit

 risks related to forex volatility. settlement in the domestic from a lower base, have been

 forex market, using Rupiah. observed since the DNDF launch

 DNDF transactions can be in November 2018.

 done by banks with customers

 and foreign parties to hedge

 foreign exchange risks, and

 must be supported by an

 underlying transaction in the

 form of trade in goods and

 services, investment, and bank

 loans in foreign currency.

-o 2019 to present: A number of
+2019 to present: A number of

 policy measures were adopted

 to increase DNDF liquidity and

 make the instrument more

 investor-friendly, including the

 inclusion of DNDF in the

 calculation of banks' Net Open

-Position, removal of documentation evidence of
+Position, removal of

+documentation evidence of

 underlying for DNDF selling

 FCY up to USD5 million, and

 expansion of the coverage of

 underlying assets/transactions

 to include FCY deposits.
 Also,

 early termination and rollover

 of DNDF contracts have been

 allowed since 2019.

-Mandatory Rupiah Use in This policy aims to reduce It is made obligatory for rupiah • NA

-Domestic Transactions unnecessary forex demand in the use in domestic transactions,

-domestic market. whether conducted by residents

-or non-residents, in cash or non-

-cash, effective 2015.
-There are

-exemptions, such as transactions

-related to the State Budget or
+More

+DNDF instruments with longer

+maturities (than three months)

+and in other FCY than USD

+have been gradually

+introduced as an effort to

+deepen the onshore FX

+market.

-Measure Background/Rationale Regulation Impact of Measure Repatriation of Export Earnings To provide incentives for international trade or a strategic infrastructure projects sanctioned by the relevant ministry or agency and approved by Bank Indonesia. • 2018: Export proceeds (DHE) As the measure has just been Repatriation of Export Earnings and Conversion into Rupiah exporters of major commodities to keep their export earnings onshore, and to convert them into the rupiah, which hence helps increase FX liquidity in the domestic financial system.
+Measure Background/Rationale Regulation Impact of Measure Mandatory Rupiah Use in Domestic Transactions This policy aims to reduce unnecessary forex demand in the domestic market.
+It is made obligatory for rupiah use in domestic transactions, whether conducted by residents or non-residents, in cash or non-cash, effective 2015.
+There are exemptions, such as transactions related to the State Budget or international trade or a strategic infrastructure projects sanctioned by the relevant ministry or agency and approved by Bank Indonesia. • NA Repatriation of Export Earnings and Conversion into Rupiah To provide incentives for exporters of major commodities to keep their export earnings onshore, and to convert them into the rupiah, which hence helps increase FX liquidity in the domestic financial system.
 2018: Export proceeds (DHE) scheme Export earnings by major commodity exports must be deposited into a specific account in local banks with foreign exchange licenses, in either USD or IDR.
 Various tax incentives have been offered to bank deposits, depending on their maturities/tenors and currency denomination.
 For example, deposits of more than 6 months, regardless of currency denomination, are exempted from the deposit interest income tax (of 20 percent).
-Interest income tax rates for 1-month deposits is 7.5 percent for those denominated in rupiah, and 10 percent for USD-denominated deposits. launched in (November) 2018, more time is needed to assess its impact on boosting FX liquidity in the domestic financial system.
+Interest income tax rates for 1-month deposits is 7.5 percent for those denominated in rupiah, and 10 percent for USD-denominated deposits.
+While the measure requires exporters to repatriate their FX earnings onshore, there has been no minimum holding requirement.
+Hence, exporters might choose to transfer more of their FX earnings overseas when the gap between overseas and onshore USD deposit rates widens.
+In December 2022, the central bank announced an initiative to launch financing instruments in the form of USD term deposits carrying attractive interest rates, to encourage exporters of natural resources to keep their foreign exchange earnings onshore, hence boosting FX liquidity in the domestic market.